Starkloff Disability Institute

 Starkloff Disability Institute Building inclusion where we live, learn, work, & play through disability-led programs Collaboration and partnership are keys to our success.
 W.

 Founded in 2003 by Max and Colleen Starkloff, the Starkloff Disability Institute works on changing societal attitudes and perceptions about people with disabilities through activities that send a positive message about living with disability in order to create a world that welcomes disabled people.
-The Institute does this through various projects which disseminate a positive message about living w
+The Institute does this through various projects which disseminate a positive message about living with disability:

 * The Disability Studies Initiative